 Each social network site has different preferences.
 Pinterest and Google+ give preference to Schema tags, but they also support Open Graph Protocol tags, that are preferred by Facebook, Google+ and Pinterest.

 The Open Graph tags go between the <head></head> section of the webpage.
-The most commonly used tags are.
+The most commonly used tags are:

-Twitter has defined its own tags known as Twitter Cards.
-These tags enable your links to present more information whenever they are tweeted (Harri just wrote a post you should read about what Twitter Cards are and how to easily create WordPress Twitter Cards with the TCWP Plugin).
+In addition Twitter has defined its own custom tags known as Twitter Cards.
+These tags enable your links to present more information whenever they are tweeted.
 Similar to Open Graph tags, the Twitter card tags also go between the <head></head> section of a webpage.
-Most commonly used Twitter tags are.
+Most commonly used Twitter tags are:

 - SEO by Yoast

-- SEO Ultimate
+- The SEO Framework